Glossary of Terms including types of Accounts

 The positive delivery status notification is also becoming far less popular.
 Most email servers have this option turned off as the delivery confirmation validates the address on a spammers mailing list, and this presents something of a privacy concern.
 Did the account owner authorize the mail provider to confirm their email address?

-'Outbox' located under 'Local folders' is a waiting area for emails that have not been sent.
+The 'Outbox', located under 'Local folders', is a waiting area for emails that have not been sent.

 How do I use the 'Outbox'?

 If you have written an email, but do not want to send the email immediately and you are working with Thunderbird 'online', then you can choose 'File' > 'Send Later' to send the email to the 'Outbox' to wait until you want to send it.